Joe Duarte's Analysis, Perspective

 CLICK HERE NOW!

-No matter what, I have a solution for inflation and your wallet.
+No matter what the market does, I have a solution for inflation and your wallet.
 Grab a paycheck via actively trading stocks, via my active trader focused Substack page here.
 New trades are posted on Mondays.

 Buy Me A Coffee

 ETFs make sense in this market as they let you trade sectors which can withstand inflation and volatility.
 My new service, Joe Duarte’s Sector Selector is all about ETFs and tactical trading.
-It’s FREE with your monthly membership.
+It’s FREE with your monthly membership to Buy Me a Coffee.
 Sign up here.

-The CBOE Volatility Index (VIX), moved above 17, a bearish sign.
-If VIX continues to climb expect more volatility in stocks.
-A sustained move in VIX above 15 will turn things increasingly bearish.
+The CBOE Volatility Index (VIX), failed to rise above 20 in the recent correction.
+This is bullish.
+If VIX rises above 20, expect more volatility in stocks.
+A sustained move in VIX below 15 would be more bullish.

 VIX rises when traders buy large volumes of put options.
 Rising put option volume leads market makers to sell stock index futures to hedge their risk and leads markets lower.
 A fall in VIX is bullish signaling lower put option volume, eventually leads to call buying which is bullish as it causes market makers to buy stock index futures raising the odds of higher stock prices.